We are committed to ensuring that you are able to live in a

 Under certain circumstances your Home Living Advisor or

-you will just be required to sign them.
+and you will just be required to sign them.

 difficult to take action against perpetrators